-- You may use any pharmacy in the CVS Caremark network which includes not only CVS, but also chain retail pharmacies such as Giant, Walgreens and Walmart in addition to the many independent pharmacies. - Your prescription drug coverage has a "mandatory generics" feature.
-If you purchase a brand name medication when a generic medication is available, even if the brand name medication is prescribed by your doctor, you must pay the difference in price between the brand name and the generic, plus the applicable copayment. - A home delivery service is available for prescribed maintenance medications (medications you take regularly for an ongoing health condition) with no cost for standard shipping. - There is no copayment for a certain limited list of generic medications filled at a retail pharmacy and through the CVS Caremark Mail Service. - If you are eligible for Medicare, your prescription drug coverage is through the CVS Medicare Part D EGWP program.
-When you become eligible for Medicare, you will be enrolled in SilverScript® Employer PDP sponsored by State of Maryland (SilverScript). - Active employees represented by Bargaining Unit I (SLEOLA) have a different premium schedule and plan design for prescription drug benefits.
-Please refer to the SLEOLA Addendum or visit the Employee Benefit Division's website for more information: www.dbm.maryland.gov/benefits.
+- You may use any pharmacy in the CVS Caremark network which includes not only CVS, but also chain retail pharmacies such as Giant, Walgreens and Walmart in addition to the many independent pharmacies; - Your prescription drug coverage has a "mandatory generics" feature.
+If you purchase a brand name medication when a generic medication is available, even if the brand name medication is prescribed by your doctor, you must pay the difference in price between the brand name and the generic, plus the applicable copayment; - A home delivery service is available for prescribed maintenance medications (medications you take regularly for an ongoing health condition) with no cost for standard shipping.; - There is no copayment for a certain limited list of generic medications filled at a retail pharmacy and through the CVS Caremark Mail Service; - If you are eligible for Medicare, your prescription drug coverage is through the CVS Medicare Part D EGWP program.
+When you become eligible for Medicare, you will be enrolled in SilverScript® Employer PDP sponsored by State of Maryland (SilverScript); - Active employees represented by Bargaining Unit I (SLEOLA) have a different premium schedule and plan design for prescription drug benefits.
+Please refer to the SLEOLA Addendum or visit the Employee Benefits Division's website for more information: www.dbm.maryland.gov/benefits; - As part of the ACA, your health plan offers certain preventative service benefits at no cost to you.
+CVS Caremark works with your health plan to provide these benefits.

-CVS Caremark can provide you with additional plan information, participating pharmacy locations, the preferred drug list, prescription costs and other plan information.
-Please see the inside front cover of this guide for CVS Caremark's contact information.
+CVS Caremark can provide you with additional plan information, including participating pharmacy locations, the preferred drug list and before prescription costs.
+Please see the inside front cover of this quide for CVS Caremark's contact information.